Let’s start with some facts.

 The market is booming with opportunities.

-Today, we’ll compare and contrast the top three eCommerce platforms in existence: Magento, Shopify and WooCommerce.
+Today, we’ll compare and contrast the top three eCommerce platforms: Magento, Shopify and WooCommerce, to help you decide which one is best for your business.

 What is Magento?